-NICK MASTERPOLE

-Chair of the Board
+TED WALSHChair of the Board

 GOVERNMENT RELATIONS

 DEPARTMENT

 5784 Widewaters Pkwy

 1st Floor

 DeWitt, NY 13214

 p: 315.432.4212 e: shobson@biginy.org

-GRASSROOTS & MEMBER Engagement Big I NY members are passionate and powerful advocates for their businesses and customers.
-In 2022, member agents played a crucial role in advancing beneficial legislation and were decisive in blocking harmful proposals.
-Members met with state and federal lawmakers virtually during our Independent Agents Advocacy week, Legislative Breakfast events in Central New York and Buffalo, and National Legislative Conference in Washington, DC.
-Big I members also hosted political fundraisers for our Independent Agents Political Action Committee and attended in-district fundraisers for state candidates who understand the importance of our industry.
-In 2022, the "Group of 100" (G100) was instrumental in supporting our legislative and political campaigns.
+Engagement Big I NY members are passionate and powerful advocates for their businesses and customers.
+In 2023, member agents played a crucial role in advancing beneficial legislation and were decisive in blocking harmful proposals.
+Members met with state lawmakers in Albany at our "Day on the Hill" and traveled to Washington D.C. to lobby Members of Congress at our annual Legislative Conference.
+Local Big I chapters hosted legislative breakfasts in Syracuse and Buffalo, as well as political fundraisers for our Independent Agents Political Action Committee.
+As the market continued to deteriorate during the year, our agent leaders met with the state's top insurance regulator to urge action to stabilize the market and speed new rate and product filings.
+Big I NY testified before the Assembly Insurance and Environmental Protection committees about the effect of extreme weather on the property insurance market.
+In 2023, the "Group of 100" (G100) was instrumental in supporting our legislative and political campaigns.
 This select group of member agents is composed of our most engaged volunteers, charged with advancing our legislative goals by building strong relationships with local lawmakers, engaging in legislative and political advocacy, and raising funds for our political action committees.
 To submit an application to join the G100, visit www.biginy.org/G100 or email Scott Hobson at SHobson@BigINY.org.
 Our members are champions for independent agencies and their customers across the state.
 Big I NY agents are crucial to our legislative success.

 LEGISLATIVE Accomplishments

-Thanks to the tireless work of our legislative team, ongoing support from our member agents, and cooperative effort from the Legislature, Big I New York has been successful in achieving a number of critical changes needed in our industry in
+Thanks to the tireless work of our legislative team, ongoing support from our member agents, and cooperative effort from the Legislature, Big I New York has been successful in achieving a number of critical

-Signature of Excess Lines Affidavit Reform:
+changes needed

+in our industry in

+recent years.